Estonia–Japan relations: Modern relations

+After the restoration of the Republic of Estonia on 20 August 1991, the Ambassador with special powers sent from Japan delivered an official message from the Japanese government in Tallinn on 6 September 1991 regarding the recognition of the Republic of Estonia.
 Japan de facto re-recognized Estonia on 6 September 1991, and a month later diplomatic relations were re-established between these countries on 10 October 1991.
 In January 1993 the Embassy of Japan was established in Tallinn and in September 1996 the Embassy of Estonia was established in Tokyo.

+The Estonian-Japanese Association has been operating in Tallinn since 1992.

+On May 24–25, 2007, the official visit of Japanese Emperor Akihito and Empress Michiko to Estonia took place.

 In January 2010, Ambassador Hoshi Hideaki was appointed as the first permanent ambassador in Estonia.

 High level visits

 High-level visits from Estonia to Japan

 In October 2004, President Arnold Ruutel travelled to Japan.

 In February 2010, Prime Minister Andrus Ansip travelled to Japan.

 In April 2016, Prime Minister Taavi Roivas travelled to Japan.

 In June 2019, Prime Minister Jüri Ratas travelled to Japan.

 In October 2019, Estonian President Kersti Kaljulaid travelled to Tokyo to attend the enthronement of Japanese Emperor Naruhito.

 High-level visits from Japan to Estonia

 In May 2007, the Emperor and Empress of Japan, Akihito and Michiko, made an official visit to Estonia.

-In 12 January 2018, Japanese Prime Minister Shinzo Abe met with President Kersti Kaljulaid and Prime Minister Jüri Ratas.
+On 12 January 2018, Japanese Prime Minister Shinzo Abe met with President Kersti Kaljulaid and Prime Minister Jüri Ratas.